joemaller/php-static-generator-gulpfile/README.md

 # PHP static generator gulpfile

 This project is mostly a proof of concept showing how to use [Gulp][] to render a collection of PHP files to static HTML.
-A simple gulpfile linking to a few modules from in Gulp's vibrant ecosystem make it easy to add extras like a LiveReload integrated local webserver, Sass compilation and markdown rendering.
+A simple gulpfile linking to a few modules from Gulp's vibrant ecosystem make it easy to add extras like a LiveReload integrated local webserver, Sass compilation and markdown rendering.

 ##### What this does
 - Complete 1-to-1 mirroring of an arbitrarily nested directory structure, including auto-removal of deleted and renamed files